christingde/pmicplot/README.md

 # pmicplot
-A python graphical tool for monitor PMIC related nodes
+A python graphical tool for monitor PMIC related nodes.
+The following is the
+charging plot of my meilan2 phone.
+As you can see there is a obvious bug when
+the capacity is about 80%, because it jump to 100% suddenly.

 ![Alt text](data/meilan2.png?raw=true "Optional Title")